 Rose is a former librarian who is suffering from a mysteriously intermittent form of leg paralysis.
 Sofia has spent much of her life taking care of her mother, trying to solve the mystery of her elusive illness.
 Moreover, Sofia is suffering from another form of paralysis herself: unwilling to take responsibility for her own life, and probably using her mother as an excuse for not moving forward – “a shield to protect herself from making a life” -, Sofia is stuck in her life, afraid of “failing and falling and feeling.”

 When the novel opens, Sofia and Rose are in Almería, on the Spanish coast of Andalusia, where, at considerable expense, they have travelled to so that Rose could attend the clinic of renowned but unorthodox physician, Dr. Gómez, in the hope that he might diagnose the mysterious illness.
-We don’t know if Rose’s medical symptoms are real or invented, if she is weak or manipulative, sick or a hypochondriac.
-Likewise, we don’t know if Sofia is being responsible towards her mother, or if she is using her mother’s illness to avoid taking responsibility over her own future.
+We don’t know whether Rose’s medical symptoms are real or invented; whether she is weak or manipulative, sick or a hypochondriac.
+Likewise, we don’t know whether Sofia is being responsible towards her mother, or whether she is using her mother’s illness to avoid taking responsibility over her own future.
 Who has become the crutch of whom?

 Rose’s illness may or may not be a product of her imagination, so as Dr. Gómez may or may not be a quack.
 His eccentric approach casts a spell on Sofia, who starts to take small steps towards independence.
 She begins by taking two lovers – Juan, the beach lifeguard; and Ingrid Bauer, a German seamstress who may or may not be a borderline psychopath.